Valhala77790/Latysh-Pact/README.md

 ## 🕊️ License

-This project is released under the **Unlicense** — full freedom with light and credit to its source.
+This project is released under the **Creative Commons Attribution 4.0 International (CC BY 4.0)** license —
+free to use, remix, share, and adapt, even commercially — as long as you credit the original creator.

+Read the full license: [https://creativecommons.org/licenses/by/4.0/](https://creativecommons.org/licenses/by/4.0/)

 ---